 In fact, we have a women’s network, and the documentary film company seeks out stories of social injustice.

 Caller: So what other events do you have?

 You: We have a podcasters meet up, a lot of our members are into storytelling, audio and content creation.

-There is also an Art Club every two weeks run by an artist called Simon, where people can try new things or come and draw to relax.
+Then there is also an Art Club every two weeks.
+It is run by an artist called Simon, where people can try new things or come and draw to relax.

-Every Friday, we have a Write Club where anyone can come and spend two hours focused on their writing for two hours.
+Every Friday, we have a Write Club where anyone can come and spend two hours focused on their writing.

 Caller: A Writers Club?
 Who comes to that?

 You: A lot of people!
 I’ll read you the blurb from the Meet Up page,